SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 What often comes to mind for many developers, when discussing continuous integration (CI) is code testing.
-CI should secure that whenever a codebase is updated it is automatically tested such that if bugs have been introduced in the codebase it will be catched early on.
+CI should secure that whenever a codebase is updated it is automatically tested such that if bugs have been introduced in the codebase it will be caught early on.
 If you look at the [MLOps cyclepipeline](../figures/mlops-loop-en.jpg), CI is one of cornerstones of operations part.
 However, it should be notes that applying CI does not magically secure that your code does not break.
 CI is only as strong as the tests that are automatically executed.
 CI simply structures and automates this.